-If Campus Police is contacted Campus Police will investigate and process the matter in accordance with the Student Code of Conduct, and they are required to complete a police report.

-The instructor and any important witnesses may be asked to make statements.
-Subsequently, the case will be referred to the Office of Student Life.
-Along with this process the faculty member may be required to participate in a Resolution Conference, and if deemed necessary, also a judicial hearing.
+If Campus Police is contacted to intervene, they are required to complete a police report.
+You and any important witnesses may be asked to make statements.
+Subsequently, the case will be referred to the Office of Student Life for determination of whether a hearing by the College Judicial Committee will be necessary.

-Disruptive behavior is a violation of the Student Code of Conduct.
+Disruptive behavior is a violation of the Student Judicial Code.

-Office of Student Life (504) 671-6004
+Office of Student Life (504) 671-6001